Angela Wolf Delila Knit Top Description:

 The Angela Wolf Delila Knit Top is a batwing with nine different styles included in one pattern.
 According to Angela, “This is one of the most comfortable stylish tops you will own.
 Each style can be sewn in just a few hours.”
 I agree!

-US sizes XXS to 5X.
+US sizes XXS to XL and XL to 5X.
 I made the ITY version in extra-large, and the soy version in large.
 I think I’ll stick with the size large for my next versions.

 Did it look like the photo/drawing on the pattern envelope once you were done sewing with it?